 These resources are primarily our technical people and our facilities.
 The 'local' in LEO refers to the communities proximate to our Yorktown Height, NY facitility and to Westchester County and surrounding areas where many of our employees live.

 IBM Research's LEO program was created in 1988.
 The LEO staff has developed many programs for students and teachers of science, technology, engineering, and mathematics in elementary, middle and high school.
-The following gives you a sampling of some of the programs we currently offer:
+The following is a program we have been offering every year since 1993:

 Family Science Saturdays